 Women are more likely to show signs of depression and anxiety than men are.
 Depression is the most common women's mental health problem,5 and more women than men are diagnosed with depression each year.6

 According to a recent survey by the American Psychological Association, stress is on the rise for women.
-Women are more likely to report having stress, and almost 50% of all women in the survey, compared to 39% of the men, reported that their stress had increased over the past 5 years.9 Stress also has unique effects on women.
-A recent NICHD study found that stress might reduce a woman’s chance of becoming pregnant.10
+According to a survey by the American Psychological Association (APA), stress is on the rise for women.
+For example, almost 50% of all women in the APA survey reported that their stress had increased over the past 5 years, compared to 39% of the men.9 Stress also has unique effects on women.
+A recent NICHD study found that stress might reduce a woman's chance of becoming pregnant.10

 More women than men suffer a stroke each year.
 Although many of the risk factors for stroke are the same for men and women, including a family history of stroke, high blood pressure, and high cholesterol, some risk factors are unique to women.
 These include: